AWilli58/ML_POT_11-08/Lab-1/READMe.md

 1. Use cross validation to select optimal model hyperparameters based on a parameter grid
 1. Persist best model in Watson Machine Learning repository using Python client library.
 1. Deploy the model for online scoring using the Watson Machine Learning's REST APIs
-1. Score sample data using the Watson Machine Learning's REST APIs.

 ## Instructions: